adamsilver/fdpb/02-a-checkout-flow.md

 ## The Second Time Experience

 I've made so many purchases with Amazon that I can't even remember Amazon's first-time experience.
-That is to say, I've made hundreds of purchases as a second-time user, and just one as a first-time user.
+That is to say, I've made hundreds of purchases as a second-time user, and only one as a first-time user.

 Once everything is good with the first-time experience, it's time to focus on the second-time experience.
 As we have collected and stored all the user's information, we shouldn't have to ask for it again.

-In which case, we can bypass almost every step of the checkout flow including, email, mobile, delivery address and options and of course payment.
-Instead, we can take users straight to the *Review* page.
-This way users get a reminder of their default preferences with the chance to make amends.
+In which case, we can bypass most of the steps.
+Instead, we can send users straight to the *Review* page.
+This way users get a reminder of their default preferences with the chance to make amends, should they wish to.

-All in all, this reduces friction to nil and significantly improves conversion.
-Remember Mary from earlier: the next time she runs out of nappies, buying them should be a breeze, something I'm sure she'd appreciate if she was a real human being.
+All in all, this significantly reduces the effort and in-turn improve conversion.
+Remember Jack from earlier: the next time he's out of nappies, buying them should be a breeze, something I'm sure he'd appreciate.

 ## Layout